-- A digital input of actuator controls (galvanically separated from the other inputs) is configured to the following value: Execute PVST (949) - The safety PLC directly controls the PVST or will also receive the control signal if the PVST input is controlled. - The PVST is performed with the following operation mode setting: Parameter PVST operation mode M0889 = End position test - The PVST may only be performed from one of the end positions. - PVST operating time M0890 parameter must be set to ensure that unseating from the end position will always be performed.
+- A digital input of actuator controls (galvanically separated from the other inputs) is configured to the following value: Execute PVST (949) - The safety PLC directly controls the PVST or will also receive the control signal if the PVST input is controlled. - The PVST is performed with the following operation mode setting: Parameter PVST operation mode M0889 = End position test - The PVST may only be started from the end position opposite the safety end position (i.e. for fail safe CLOSE end position OPEN). - PVST operating time M0890 parameter must be set to ensure that unseating from the end position will always be performed.